rollbar/rollbar-java/README.md

 [![Build Status](https://travis-ci.org/rollbar/rollbar-java.svg?branch=master)](https://travis-ci.org/rollbar/rollbar-java)

-The current library has undergone a major overhaul and is released as an alpha version.
+The current library has undergone a major overhaul and is now released as a beta version.
-We do not recommend upgrading from any prior version of `rollbar-java` yet.
-This disclaimer will be removed and a non-alpha version will be released when we are confident in general consumption of this library.
+We recommend upgrading from prior versions of `rollbar-java`, but that process may require some work on your end for the more complex use cases of the old library.

 The code is documented with javadoc and therefore should be usable from viewing the documentation in the source.
 There are examples in the `examples` directory showing different